charmed-kubernetes/bundle/README.md

 ```
 watch -c juju status --color
 ```

 ### Scaling kubernetes-worker

-kubernetes-worker nodes are the load-bearing units of a Kubernetes cluster.
+The kubernetes-worker nodes are the load-bearing units of a Kubernetes cluster.

 By default pods are automatically spread throughout the kubernetes-worker units that you have deployed.